motemen/immo/README.md

 Runs a command until it succeeds.

+## Description

+`immo` runs the specified command and re-runs it if it has failed (exit code != 0).
+If the command suceeds or the number of attempts reached the limit, `immo` exits with stdout, stderr and the exit code being those of the command.

 ## Usage

     immo [-C config.json] [-n count] [-t timeout] [-p pattern] [--] command args...